lVoidi/lVoidi/README.md

 # Hey! welcome to my github! 👋
-- I'm a 16 yo open source developer that develop unnecessary things **just for hobby**!  💻
-- I aspire to become a software engineer, specialized in artificial intelligence 😄
-- I love open source and any linux-related topic 🐧
+I'm a self-taught programmer that doesn't really specialize in something, i just program because it's my hobbie.
+I like linux, python and computers in general.
+I would like to specialize in AI!

 ### 📊 Languages and technologies